permitio/permit-mongodb-secure-rag/README.md

 ## How Permissions Work

-- Each markdown file contains frontmatter metadata (e.g. department, confidential)
+- Each markdown file contains frontmatter metadata (e.g., department, confidential)
 - This metadata is synced to Permit.io as resource instances
 - When a user makes a query, LangChain asks Permit.io which documents they can access
 - MongoDB vector search filters based on permitted IDs only
 - Final response is generated using OpenAI from **only** allowed docs

 ---